-- Prior to amendments in 2016, there was no provision disabling enforcement of security interest on account of non-registration. - Several amendments vide SARFAESI Amendment Act, 2016 (Notification dated 16.08.2016)were introduced: - Sec 26C, registration of security interest has two effects: - it is deemed as public notice - claim of secured creditor who has the security interest registered with CERSAI has priority over any subsequent security interest created over the same property - Sec 26D links right of enforcement with registration of security interest- a secured creditor which has not registered the security interest with CERSAl cannot exercise the right of enforcement under SARFAESI. - Section 26E accords priority to secured creditors over revenue, tax, cess, and all other Govt dues. - exception on account of IBC " it is hereby clarified that on or after the commencement of the Insolvency and Bankruptcy Code, 2016 (31 of 2016), in cases where insolvency or bankruptcy proceedings are pending in respect of secured assets of the borrower, priority to secured creditors in payment of debt shall be subject to the provisions of that Code"
+- Prior to amendments in 2016, there was no provision disabling enforcement of security interest on account of non-registration. - Several amendments vide SARFAESI Amendment Act, 2016 (Notification dated 16.08.2016)were introduced: - Sec 26B gives rights to other creditors to file with CERSAI - Sec 26C, registration of security interest has two effects: - it is deemed as public notice - claim of secured creditor who has the security interest registered with CERSAI has priority over any subsequent security interest created over the same property - Sec 26D links right of enforcement with registration of security interest- a secured creditor which has not registered the security interest with CERSAI cannot exercise the right of enforcement under SARFAESI. - Section 26E accords priority to secured creditors over revenue, tax, cess, and all other Govt dues. - exception on account of IBC- in cases where insolvency or bankruptcy proceedings are pending in respect of secured assets of the borrower, priority to secured creditors in payment of debt shall be subject to the provisions of that Code"